Do Atoms Have The Same Number Of Protons And Electrons

 Understanding Exotic Atoms

 Exotic atoms are atoms in which one or more of the subatomic particles (protons, neutrons, or electrons) are replaced by other particles.
-For example, muonic atoms are atoms in which one or more electrons are replaced by muons, which are heavier cousins of electrons.
+To give you an idea, muonic atoms are atoms in which one or more electrons are replaced by muons, which are heavier cousins of electrons.

 Exotic atoms provide a unique way to study the fundamental forces of nature and the properties of subatomic particles.
 By analyzing the energy levels and decay patterns of exotic atoms, scientists can test the predictions of the Standard Model of particle physics and search for new physics beyond the Standard Model.